Skip to content

 Epicurus' Paradigm-Changing Views of Virtue, Pleasure, Death, and Gods

-There is nothing more important at the very beginning of the study of Epicurus than to come to grips with the fact that Epicurus uses important words in non-standard ways.
-Those who do not see how Epicurus' innovative use of words was controversial in his own time will not escape confusion and ambiguity in applying Epicurean philosophy today.
+There is nothing more important at the very beginning of the study of Epicurus than to come to grips with the fact that Epicurus uses important philosophical terms in non-standard ways.
+Epicurus' innovative use of words like "pleasure" was controversial even in his own time, and understanding his reasons for reexamining these key terms is essential to understanding his philosophy as a whole.

 Of course Epicurus did not invent an entirely different language.
 Epicurus held that certain things in ordinary language are clear without need of elaborate definitions.
 It is sufficient, for example, to point to fire to understand that it is hot; to snow to understand that it is white, and to honey to understand that it is sweet.